 Major disruption to travel on the day of an assessment requiring your attendance, which you could not have done anything about.

-If you experience something not included above, you can always contact the Student Guidance Team at support@staffs.ac.uk or local support team.
+If you experience something not included above, you can always contact the University's support services, or local support team.

 Making a claim

 How do I make a claim for exceptional circumstances?